Can Lack of Sleep Cause Headaches? Solutions in Bloomington, IL

 How serious can sleep deprivation headaches get?

-Lack of sleep can cause a variety of frustrating symptoms, including headaches and migraines.
+Lack of sleep can cause various frustrating symptoms, including headaches and migraines.
 This occurs because the brain does not have enough time to rest and repair, leading to decreased neural plasticity.
 When you stay up late, you disrupt your body’s natural sleep-wake cycle, which experts refer to as the circadian rhythm.
 This disruption can affect your immune system, metabolism, and hormone regulation, leading to various health effects.

 If you have poor quality sleep, you are more likely to experience tension in the neck and shoulders, which leads to headaches.
 Furthermore, inadequate sleep can exacerbate existing migraine symptoms.
 This is because the brain and nervous system become more sensitive to pain signals when deprived of restorative sleep.